Bliss blood program faces supply shortage, begins testing for coronavirus antibodies

+"Your body is super intelligent,” McRae said.
+“Once you have been exposed to something you make those antibodies, so, when and if you come into contact with it again, your body already has an answer and knows how to react.
+We do not know how long COVID-19 antibodies remain in each individual’s system, so it is important to donate blood soon after recovery or suspected exposure.”

+McRae hopes the antibody testing will encourage more people to donate blood because the Defense Health Agency has been tasked to collect 8,000-10,000 units of COVID-19 antibody-containing plasma before Sept.
+30.

-The Armed Services Blood Program at Fort Bliss, Texas, routinely hosts blood drives with their blood donation bus, as well as welcomes donations at the donor center located at 2489 Ricker Road, next to the Fort Bliss Army Community Service.
+The Armed Services Blood Program at Fort Bliss routinely hosts blood drives with their blood donation bus, as well as welcomes donations at the donor center located at 2489 Ricker Road, next to Army Community Service.

+Staff Sgt.
+Chris Frost with the 2nd Battalion, 501st Aviation Regiment said he saw the blood donation bus parked at Freedom Crossing, July 15, 2020.
+He stopped to donate because he has blood type O negative, which he said is always in high demand.

+“A few minutes of my time could mean the lifetime of somebody else because this blood is potentially on its way over to Afghanistan to save somebody’s life.
+So, a little bit of my time to save some of my brothers, I’m okay with it.”

 |Date Taken: